Dismissing risks, Trump goes all-in on Bill Clinton's past

 NEW YORK (AP) — Donald Trump says he took the moral high ground at the first presidential debate by not mentioning the infidelities of former President Bill Clinton.
 But he hinted at them, talked about them immediately afterward and then sent his campaign’s top backers out to do the same.

-“An impeachment for lying,” Trump said Thursday at a campaign rally in New Hampshire, referring to the effort to remove Bill Clinton from office for lying about his affair with Monica Lewinsky.
+“An impeachment for lying,” Trump said Thursday at a campaign rally in New Hampshire, referring to the effort to remove Bill Clinton from office for lying about his affair with White House intern Monica Lewinsky.
 “Remember that?
 Impeach.”

 Most Read Stories